Ignatius C. Wang

-Ignatius Chung Wang (born February 27, 1934) is a Chinese-born American bishop of the Roman Catholic Church.
-He served as an auxiliary bishop of the Archdiocese of San Francisco in California from 2002 to 2009.
+Ignatius Chung Wang (born February 27, 1934) is a Chinese American Catholic prelate who served as an auxiliary bishop of the Archdiocese of San Francisco in California from 2002 to 2009.
 Wang is the first Asian-American and Chinese-American to be appointed as a Catholic bishop.

 Biography

 Early life

-Ignatius Wang was born in Beijing in what was then the Republic of China on February 27, 1934.
+Chung Wang was born in Beijing in what was then the Republic of China on February 27, 1934.
 He attended Catholic schools in the former British Colony of Hong Kong, then started his studies for the priesthood at the Regional Seminary for South China in Hong Kong.

 Priesthood

-On July 4, 1959, Wang was ordained into the priesthood for the Prefecture of Kienow in China at the Church of St. Francis of Assisi in Hong Kong.
+On July 4, 1959, Wang was ordained into the priesthood for the Apostolic Prefecture of Jian'ou (Kienow) at the Church of St. Francis of Assisi in Hong Kong.
 However, the People's Republic of China refused to allow Wang to serve as a priest in Kienow.

 In 1962, Wang began studies in Rome, receiving a Doctor of Canon Law degree.
 His first assignment was as a parish priest and vicar general of the Diocese of Saint George's in Grenada.

 In 1974, the Vatican allowed Wang to transfer to San Francisco, the home of his sister and her children.
 When she died of cancer, Wang became the children's guardian.
-Wang's first assignment in the Archdiocese of San Francisco was as parochial vicar for some of the parishes.
+Wang's first assignment in the archdiocese was as parochial vicar for some of the parishes.

 In 1981, Wang was appointed as director of the Office of Chinese Catholic Ministry.
 He initiated a ritual blessing of ancestors at the Chinese New Year's Mass.
 In 1982, he was posted as pastor of St. Francis of Assisi Parish in San Francisco, becoming the first Chinese-American Catholic pastor in San Francisco.
 He also became a member of the archdiocesan Tribunal and coordinator of the Chinese Apostolate.

-In 1989, Pope John Paul II named Wang as a prelate of honor with the title of monsignor.
+In 1989, Pope John Paul II named Wang as a Prelate of Honor with the title of Monsignor.